 This real estate capital gains calculator should be used to estimate the capital gains tax you may pay if you sell your home or land or any other capital asset.
-The calculator, based on your input, calculates both short term capital gains as well as long term capital gains tax.
+The calculator, based on your input, calculates both short-term capital gains as well as long-term capital gains tax.
 Apart from federal income tax, the capital gains calculator also computes the state tax on capital gains.

 Capital Gains Exclusion u/s 121

-Real estate capital gains calculator automatically decides upon the eligibility of exclusion of capital gains under section 121 of the Internal Revenue Code .As you know , you are eligible for the Section 121 exclusion, on following two conditions :
+The real estate capital gains calculator automatically decides upon the eligibility of exclusion of capital gains under section 121 of the Internal Revenue Code .As you know , you are eligible for the Section 121 exclusion, on following two conditions :

 - If you have owned and